cern-hse-computing/WCCOAkafkaDrv/README.md

 ### 6.1.2 Kafka Topic

-The topic `remustest_demo` from where the values are retrieved in the demo is avaliable on the CERN `kafka-gptn` cluster.
+The topic `remustest_demo` from where the values are retrieved in the demo is available on the CERN `kafka-gptn` cluster.

 To be able to retrieve the values for the demo project, you need to get access for this topic.
 Please subscribe to the [kafka-remustest-demo](https://e-groups.cern.ch/e-groups/Egroup.do?egroupId=10328116) egroup.